 Rover stopped being an independent producer of volume cars as a direct consequence of the Maestro and Montego’s failure in the marketplace and the blame for this can only be laid at the feet of a logistical situation that prevented the company from thoroughly developing parallel programmes – and allowing the Maestro and Montego to endure an eight-year gestation.

 Car failure costs its factory too

-Also their failure resulted in the demise of Cowley South Works, one of the traditional centres of British car manufacturing, a tragedy in itself.
+Also, their failure resulted in the demise of Cowley South Works, one of the traditional centres of British car manufacturing, a tragedy in itself.
 But who was to blame?
 We know that Alec Issigonis created the Mini and Spen King was the father of the Range Rover, but who was the mastermind behind the Maestro and Montego?

 Was it Spen King and Gordon Bashford who conceived the basic layout?
-What part did Derek Whittaker, Managing Director of Leyland Cars play in all this?
+What part did Derek Whittaker, Managing Director of Leyland Cars, play in all this?
 How much direct involvement did Michael Edwardes and Ray Horrocks have?

-Conclusion: why did Maestro fail?
+Conclusion: why did the Maestro fail?

 It appears that the Maestro and Montego had many fathers, none of whom wanted to take direct responsibility for the resulting product.
 It was the archetypal car by committee so despised by Sir Alec Issigonis.

 Perhaps it was always going to be a tall order to take on the American-owned giants in the fleet market, but the Cowley-built hatchback lacked serious private buyer appeal as well in the decade that Peugeot demonstrated how a company with a dowdy image could re-invigorate itself with stylish new cars the public wanted to buy.